ned14/kerneltest/Readme.md

 between a value calculated from input parameters and those input parameters.
 Even with tainting on, we may know a relationship exists but have no idea what it is, it could be highly non linear or any old weird thing.
-Here simple brute force comes into play, we split the valid input range into two halves, and if there is change we split again and so on, effectively performing a binary search for those input values which cause a compared value to change.
+Here simple brute force comes into play, we split the valid input range into two powers ranges, and if there is change between those we split each range in half again and so on, effectively performing a binary search for those input values which cause a compared value to change.

-You can probably see by now that this problem is ultimately recursive, and the total set of permutations which must be tried rises very quickly when input parameters have any range on them.
+_The chances are_ that most calculations from input parameters to compared parameters which don't use divide nor an array index is going to be linear and so this divide and conquer technique will work, but I can see some corner cases might slip through.
+They ought to be fairly rare however.

-To that end one can mark up individual parameters with valid ranges using C++ attributes and the clang AST parser will ensure that the permuter limits itself to that range.
+You can probably see by now that this problem is ultimately recursive, and the total set of permutations which must be tried rises very quickly when input parameters have any range on them as total valid permutations is two to the power of the bits of free range.
+To try and keep down the bits of free range, one can mark up individual parameters with valid ranges using C++ attributes and the clang AST parser will ensure that the permuter limits itself to that range.

 Where KernelTest doesn't do well is on stuff like string input where the set of unique and potentially meaningful permutations rises very quickly and this poor man's symbolic execution engine begins